cashubtc/nuts/XX.md

 A deterministic output is a _BlindedMessage_ created from a deterministic _secret_ (P2PK-locked to one or both parties), and a deterministic _blinding factor_.
-The deterministic process is a function of four things:
+The deterministic process is a function of five things:

  - the `channel_id`
  - the `context`
  - the `amount`
  - the `index`
+ - a `shared_secret`, constructed via Diffie Hellman between `sender_pubkey` and `receiver_pubkey`.
+This ensures that third parties, such as the mint, will find it difficult to identify the secrets even if they discover the `channel_id`

 As these are all deterministic and based on information known to both parties, both parties can construct all these outputs and secrets.